CodeStudio-Content/Tic-Tac-Toe-Python/README.md

 ## Blog

-Check out our project blog post for more information on the development process and our thoughts on the To-Do List project:
+Check out our project blog post for more information on the development process and our thoughts on the Tic Tac Toe Game project:

 * [Tic Tac Toe Game Using Python](https://www.codingninjas.com/codestudio/library/tic-tac-toe-game-using-python).